metafacture/metafacture-core/README.md

 About
 -----

-This is early work in progress towards an implementation of the Fix language for Metafacture.
+This is early work in progress towards an implementation of the Fix language for Metafacture as an alternative to configuring data transformations with [Metamorph](https://github.com/metafacture/metafacture-core/wiki#morph).

 See [https://github.com/elag/FIG](https://github.com/elag/FIG)